rodja/cross-copy/README.md

 # cross copy

-The web app http://www.cross-copy.net attacs the problem when you  spontaneously need to transfer data between different devices (eg. "inter-device copy and paste") and don't want any setup or login.
-The backend is written in node.js.
-There is also a commandline tool for sending and receiving stuff when working on a server.
+The Web App http://www.cross-copy.net attacs the problem when you  spontaneously need to transfer data between different devices (eg. "inter-device copy and paste") and don't want any setup or login.
+The only thing which needs to be done on all participating devices is to agree on a secret phrase and connect to a RESTful Web Service (written in node.js).
+There is also a commandline tool for sending and receiving stuff when working on a remote computer via ssh or similar.

 ## Use Cases